epix-sh/crypto-boring-machine/README.md

 ## Follow the project
 ### GitHub Pages
-A more convenient way to follow the progress of the project is threw this website : [https://epix-sh.github.io/crypto-boring-machine](https://epix-sh.github.io/crypto-boring-machine/)
+A more convenient way to follow the progress of the project is through this website : [https://epix-sh.github.io/crypto-boring-machine](https://epix-sh.github.io/crypto-boring-machine/)
 ### Twitter ?
 I am not a fan of twitter.
 But I will find something, one day, maybe.